 Prior to joining Queens in July 2018, she was a faculty member at DePauw University and California State University Fullerton, where she directed its Faculty Development Center.
 She also served as Assistant Director in the Office of Faculty Affairs at Georgia State University.
 Her approach to faculty development is responsive to both individual faculty needs and strategic university and unit goals.
 She draws on an unusually broad base of experience and knowledge spanning faculty development, faculty affairs, human resources, instructional design, and project management.
 Her approach to faculty development is shaped by systems thinking and performance improvement principles as well as extensive experience in shared governance.
 Her scholarship and faculty development work have been funded by the National Endowment for the Humanities, the American Musicological Society, the National Education Association, and Bringing Theory to Practice.

-The Steering Committee for the Center for the Advancement of Faculty Excellence is a team of creative and engaged members of the academic community who assist the director in the center's operation.
-The committee includes 4 faculty members chosen from the faculty at large, an instructional design representative, a member of the library staff, and the center's director:
+The Steering Committee for the Center for the Advancement of Faculty Excellence is a team of creative and engaged members of the academic community who assist the director in the center's operation:

 Director, Center for the Advancement of Faculty Excellence